melanieleung/melanieleung/README.md

     - Processed and analyzed Landsat 5, 7, 8, Sentinel-2, and Aqua MODIS imagery for turbidity and sedimentation
     - Wrote a script in Python to cross-validate remote sensing data (Aqua MODIS and VIIRS) with in situ data to assess validity in using NASA Earth observations for coastal resource monitoring

-Mar 2021 - July 2021
-:   **[UCSB Earth Research Institute](https://www.eri.ucsb.edu/), Research Assistant, Santa Barbara, CA**

-    - Assisted Dr. Andrew MacDonald with NSF-funded research focused on modeling the spread of COVID-19 and understanding risk factors for transmission in the US
-    - Used ArcGIS Pro to manage and analyze data on California smoke and wildfires, with the use of ModelBuilder to make reproducible workflows
-    - Curated maps to visualize the relationship between California wildfires and the spread of COVID-19

 Oct 2020 - Jun 2021
 :   **[National Center for Ecological Analysis and Synthesis](https://www.nceas.ucsb.edu/arctic-data-center), Data Intern, Santa Barbara, CA**